 Knitting Needles – I am using circular needles, about one size smaller than I should be using with this yarn.
 I also use a set of double pointed needles for making I-cord.

 Yarn Bits – If you have worked with yarn for any length of time, particularly doing tapestry weaving or fair-isle knitting, you probably have a pile of yarn scraps that are too long to toss, and too short to use.
+I used woad-dyed yarn for this project.

 Crochet Hook – essential for securing sides and fastening in loose ends.